Book review: Women in Love by DH Lawrence (Book Club Associates, 1980 )

 They all spend the novel faffing about and being angsty about relationships and each other to the point where I wish Lawrence would’ve done us all a favour and killed them off once and for all.
 Which he doesn’t.
 (Except for one, at which point I fancied breaking out into spontaneous applause.)

 This is a novel generally regarded as DH Lawrence’s best.
 Well, critics – and academics, to be fair – would say that, wouldn’t they?
 The common people, who don’t have degrees in literature or like to spend time dissecting symbolism and hidden meanings, are likely to find this a snoozefest.
 Which is good if you have trouble falling asleep, but less good if you’re wanting some sort of entertainment factor.
-Sure, there’s a bit where they have sex, but even that isn’t exactly arousing [sic] my enthusiasm.
+Sure, there’s a bit where they have sex, but even that failed to arouse [sic] my enthusiasm.

 One of the things that I also don’t appreciate is when the author isn’t consistent enough.
 There are too quick mood changes to really fit in.
 One moment, someone laughs, the next scorns and the next it’s another emotion again.
 Over very little dialogue input.
 I’m left feeling very confused.
 Maybe because my reading-between-the-lines skill is more of a hindrance than an asset, seeing as how I tend to say (and write) things plainly – what I say is what I mean, there’s no hidden agenda – and therefore also automatically expect the same from others.
 (It doesn’t work very well, I know.)
 Or at the very least, I should be able to expect it from a novel, that the author gives it to the reader straight about the characters.